 Flex Day – Pancake Feast

-I announced in the summer that today would be a pancake/waffle/cheese grits feast for anyone who memorized Moroni 7:45,47–48.
+I recently got some small waffle makers and announced in the summer that today would be a pancake/waffle/cheese grits feast for anyone who memorized the passage assigned to them.
 I had 5 students who did so.
 Several others tried pretty hard, so after the first group had mostly eaten, I talked a bit about mercy and justice and let those who tried hard and failed eat the pancakes and grits that were left.
 Those who didn’t try didn’t eat.

 I have students write devotionals during class, and so today we did a lesson on how to give better talks.
 We talked about what makes talks boring or repetitive and how to give a better delivery when we speak.
 Students were assigned to write a 2-3 minute devotional talk on a scripture mastery passage.
 Underclassmen were to hand their devotional to their zone leader for comments and review.
 Zone leaders were assigned a 4-5 minute devotional talk, and I asked them to focus on delivery.
 Several of my Freshmen boys did not finish their talks or wrote too little.
 I hoped to take advantage of this during the next lesson.